Brendell History, Family Crest & Coats of Arms

 Early History of the Brendell family

-Another 128 words (9 lines of text) covering the year 1582 is included under the topic Early Brendell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brendell research.
+Another 46 words (3 lines of text) covering the years 1582, 1811, 1844, 1852 and 1867 are included under the topic Early Brendell History in all our PDF Extended History products and printed products wherever possible.

 Brendell Spelling Variations